 - Have enough money for daily needs

-A realistic goal for the majority of Filipinos is to aspire for a decent life.
+A realistic goal for most Filipinos is to aspire for a decent life.
 In this case, the NEDA states that a family of five needs P42,000 ($843.29) a month to survive (Sy et al.).
-As such, I contend that entry-level freelance writers need to earn at least $850 per month.
+For this reason, I contend that entry-level freelance writers need to earn at least $850 per month.
 Of course, they have to match that rate with competent skills.

 How Much Should Freelance Writers Earn in the Philippines?

 Proponents of hiring Philippine remote workers and freelancers profess one thing.
 Foreign clients can hire talented and skilled Filipinos at low salary rates.
-The proponents, in this case, include BPO companies and freelancer platforms.
+These advocates are, of course, the BPO companies and freelancer platforms.

-Many foreign clients offer $10 per 1,000-word article ($0.01 per word) on freelancer platforms.
+On freelancer platforms, many clients offer $10 per 1,000-word article ($0.01 per word) on freelancer platforms.
 Usually, they are content mills and SEO agencies.
+Many of them are also freelancers who are “subcontracting” content writing.

 These offers are nonsense and based on misleading or missing contexts.
 Furthermore, it gives a false impression that content writers are cheap.